SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/log-level.md

 ### Events

-Events are a special type of logs that captures any action that can change the state of the system.
-These events can be used to identify and mitigate the outages in your system.
-You can view the indication for the events in the histogram, and clicking on this will provide details like **Event start time**, **Event type**, **Event Source**, and **Kubernetes Event Details**.
+Events are actions that can change the state of the system.
+These could be code deployments, feature flag changes, infrastructure changes and so on.
+They can be used to identify and mitigate outages in your system.

+Sumo Logic intelligently detects and surfaces related events when you run log searches.
+You can view the indication for the events in the histogram and the aggregate chart below.
+By clicking on the event, you can view details like **Event start time**, **Event type**, **Event Source** and other metadata associated with the event etc..

 <img src={useBaseUrl('img/search/get-started-search/search-page/event-analytics.png')} alt="event-analytics" style={{border:'1px solid black'}} width="800"/>